cltl/SPT_annotation/readme.md

 `cd scripts/`
 `python create_questions.py [run number]`

 Replace `[run number]` with the experiment run.
 Currently, I created run3.
 The run number determines which descriptions of relations will be used (stored in `templates/`).
+The examples are taken from `examples/`.

 (2) Create batches of questions which have not been annotated yet as you go.